sendgrid/sendgrid-python/USAGE.md

-This documentation is based on our [Swagger specification](https://github.com/sendgrid/sendgrid-swagger).
+This documentation is based on our [OAI specification](https://github.com/sendgrid/sendgrid-oai).

 # INITIALIZATION